Ready for camping season? We’re here to show you the best camping in Georgia.

 There are also over 15 miles of trails for hiking.
 McKinney Campground is a popular spot to camp.

 Local Tip: There are also tennis courts and pickleball courts available.
-Jacob gets super excited about pickleball.
+Jacob gets excited anytime there’s a chance to play pickleball.

 93 tent, trailer, RV campsites (some seasonal)

 If you love bass fishing, then go camping at Mistletoe State Park.
 Clarks Hill Lake is one of the finest bass fishing spots in the US.

 The campground is on a peninsula which means you get great views of sunrise and sunset.

 Local Tip: They have a lot of great programs throughout the year focused on astronomy, concerts, and nature walks.

 Camping is limited with a few sites for groups and 6 backcountry campsites.